avinashpaul2012/GAN-endoscopy-classification/README.md

 a softmax function at the output layer for supervised learning problems.
 This can be converted into a semi-supervised problem by simply adding an extra class and increasing the dimension of our network to K+1.

+In semi-supervised learning, the GAN is trained on a limited labeled endoscopic dataset and from many unlabeled endoscopic images.
+The architecture Discriminator D and Generator G is changed.
+D in our method works on two modes.
+In the supervised mode, D trains on the labeled (x,y) pair, while in the unsupervised mode, GAN mimics the classical GAN model taking x as input and doing the task of classifying polyps as real or fake.
+The discriminator in semisupervised mode is trained using two independent models that share the network parameters.
+In the unsupervised mode, the output of the discriminator is a softmax function with K classes of polyps.